The-Naive-Bayesian/tango-cypress-submission/README.md

 This project assumes you have a relatively recent version of Node.js with `NPM` installed on your computer, as well as `git`, and an internet connection.

-This project can be cloned from github using `git clone git@github.com:The-Naive-Bayesian/tango-cypress-submission.git`, assuming you have SSH enabled for GitHub.
+This project can be cloned from GitHub using `git clone git@github.com:The-Naive-Bayesian/tango-cypress-submission.git`, assuming you have SSH enabled for GitHub.

 ## Installing Dependencies